 I am currently working on my graduation project for the master Mechanical Engineering.
 Within the TU/e department of Mechanical Engineering I am part of the group constructions and mechanisms, which focusses on the design of precision and high-speed machines.
 Prodrive has connections to this group and can therefore propose internship and graduation assignments to them.
 Since my childhood I have been interested in all kinds of technologies.
 Among those are mechanical and electrical engineering.
 The interaction between these two domains is interesting in particular.
 My graduation project at Prodrive suits my interests very well since I am able to design both a mechanism and the actuators that are part of a high-speed pick-and-place application.
 Not many companies offer these capabilities.
 The ultimate goal is to increase the placement rate of the machine by a factor three.
 Within Prodrive, Pim is my mentor.
 Together we have a weekly discussion.
 Through his experience and suggestions, I am able to learn about design for production and several other aspects regarding the design of precision machines, which I use to make improvements on my design.

 While researching the logistics process, I inspect the process as a whole and prioritize which bottlenecks are worth improving.
 Changing this process demands a very in-depth analysis and knowledge of the whole process and the steps within.
 For that reason, I ask for input of not only the people responsible for a certain department or process step, but also the support engineers and the process engineers that are involved.
-This requires that my communication towards all stakeholders is clear and complete.</p> <p>To increase my knowledge as much as possible, I am constantly checking for new improvements that could be implemented in logistics and I offer the responsible my expertise and input.
-Before finalizing the improvement, I make sure to review and discuss the changes with all stakeholders.</p>
+This requires that my communication towards all stakeholders is clear and complete.

 Before I started my internship at Prodrive Technologies I already worked here for quite some time as a team leader.
 Therefore, my internship became a combination of fulfilling my team leader function within the cleanroom (2 days a week) and working on a project to improve assembly efficiency within operations (3 days a week).
-The combination of my team leader function with an interesting project within operations results in an internship that is dynamic and challenging.</p> <p>I like the operations environment because it is very dynamic, and I must deal with a big group of various characters and nationalities.</p> <p>My project goal is to define whether "augmented reality" can improve the current assembly efficiency by attaching a vision system to Prodrive technologies their existing workstations to guide operators during assembly.
-Within my project I decide what are my priorities and my mentor is purely there to review my work and check whether I have overthought my decisions.
-This gives a feeling of trust and responsibility.
-For me this is very motivating.</p>
+The combination of my team leader function with an interesting project within operations results in an internship that is dynamic and challenging.

 Every week I get to work with a lot of electrical engineers.
 Because I am one of the few physicists, translating my knowledge to the electrically focused project is quite a challenge.
 However, this has as the result that I learn new things every day and broaden my horizon; I’m starting to feel like a real circuit expert.

 My project goal is to design and manufacture a safe storage maintenance spare parts cart for the ovens at our production facility.
 This means that I need to measure the dimensions of every part that I have to store in my cart and make a 3D model in NX, the CAD software we use.
 After I have completed my model and have it reviewed by my mentor, I can start producing and assembling the cart; Yes, I take care of the production of my own design.
-After I finish the production of my own cart, I need to test it on Prodrive Technologies’ production lines, and I need to explain the way of working to the people who are gone work with my cart for the coming years.</p> <p>I work with my intern mentor Jarno and also with Niels, who support me in every way and are there in case I have questions.
-I work in an office where other designers also work so if I have a quick question, I can just ask.</p> <p>You can’t imagine how excited I am, when I think what I am doing!
-I love the responsibilities that I get as an MBO student: I got the task to design and make a product.
-On top of that I can explain to others how my creation works after I am sure that it is producible.</p>
+After I finish the production of my own cart, I need to test it on Prodrive Technologies’ production lines, and I need to explain the way of working to the people who are gone work with my cart for the coming years.

 This department tests and qualifies all products within Prodrive Technologies.
 Therefore, I would have to research the DUT (Device Under Test), implement the test (C++) and qualify the test.
 My internship assignment specifically is to elaborate on an already existing test.
 The challenge here is that the old test needs to be adapted to work for a new product version supplied by our customer.
 I had to research both product versions, find out what exactly to change in the test and do the implementation accordingly.
 The process was a lot like as projects at school, but then I could implement it in real life.